roblillack/elma/README.md

-# elma-rs

-`elma-rs` is a Ratatui-based experimental port of the ELMA terminal mail agent.
-This prototype focuses on re-creating the classic inbox and message views while relying on the [`tdoc`](https://crates.io/crates/tdoc) toolkit to parse HTML into FTML documents for terminal rendering.

-## Features

-- Ratatui inbox layout with action bar, tview-style message table, and matching colours.
-- Full-screen message view with FTML formatting and message part summaries rendered by `tdoc`.
-- Mock backend that continually injects fresh sample messages with realistic senders and dates.
-- Keybindings mirror the Go implementation (star/archive/delete/commit, `j`/`k` navigation, etc.).

-## Differences from the Go implementation

-- Only the inbox view is implemented; modal dialogs, menus, and the multi-screen controller stack from the Go code are not yet ported.
-- Message actions are simulated in-memory; archive/delete just update the local list and do not persist between runs.
-- FTML rendering uses the `tdoc` crate directly rather than the Go `ftml` bindings, so styling may vary on edge cases.
-- Help overlays, context menus (the Go `.` menu), and mouse interactions beyond basic selection are not implemented.
-- Logging/debug output differs: the Rust version does not emit action/event logs compatible with `elma.log`.
-- Theming and clipboard/web integration hooks from the Go app are currently missing.
+# Elma – Electronic Mail Agent

+Elma is a Ratatui-based terminal mail user agent.
+It focuses on keyboard-driven navigation and efficiency, inspired by tools like Mutt, Pine, and Elm, while offering a modern feature set out-of-the-box, including:

+- Crisp HTML email rendering,
+- Server-side search, spam handling, and draft management,
+- Support for special-use mailboxes and labels, like starring and marking as important,
+- Multiple account support,
+- Scheduled message actions (archive/delete),
+- Extensibility for additional backends.

+Elma strives to provide a productive and enjoyable email experience directly from the terminal while staying compatible with the established workflows of current web-based email services.

 ## Running

+A “mock” backend is available via `--demo` for you to try out Elma without setting up an email account:

 ```bash
 cargo run -- --demo
 ```

-The mock backend remains available via `--demo`.
 Without that flag the application loads accounts from `~/.elmarc`.
 Multiple accounts are supported via the `[[accounts]]` table:

 ```toml
 [[accounts]]